tygrysek90/OpenRCT2-Tiger-Plugin-Template/README.md

 4. Start the OpenRCT2 and load a save or start a new game.
 5. Each time you save any of the files in `./src/`, the server will compile `./src/registerPlugin.ts` and place compiled plugin file inside your local OpenRCT2 plugin directory.
 6. OpenRCT2 will notice file changes and it will reload the plugin.
-7. Defaultly to this template, your plugin window will close and reopen.
+7. Default to this template, your plugin window will close and reopen.

 ---